eebean2/PKit/README.md

 # PKit
-Payment Processing for iOS and OS X
+Payment Processing Simplified for iOS and OS X